White Sox vs. Athletics Player Props Betting Odds

-Player prop odds are among the many ways to bet on the Chicago White Sox-Oakland Athletics matchup at Oakland-Alameda County Coliseum on Friday at 9:40 PM ET.
+Player prop odds are among the many ways to wager on the Chicago White Sox-Oakland Athletics matchup at Oakland-Alameda County Coliseum on Saturday at 4:07 PM ET.

 Bet on this matchup or its props with BetMGM!